jlad00/aws-platform-reference/README.md

 The design intentionally separates cloud infrastructure from platform experimentation so development and validation can occur without cost risk.

-Overview
-What This Repository Demonstrates
+What This Project Demonstrates
-1️⃣ Terraform: Secure AWS Foundation (Optional)
+Terraform: Secure AWS Foundation (Optional)

 Located in terraform/